jwelsch/TextTabulator/src/TextTabulator/README.md

 Parameters

 - `ITabulatorAdapter adapter`: Adapter object that the method can get data from.
+See [TextTabulator.Adapters](https://github.com/jwelsch/TextTabulator/tree/main/src/TextTabulator.Adapters).
 - `TableCallback callback`: Callback received when an element of the table is constructed.
 - `TabulatorOptions? options`: Options specifying how the table should be constructed.